 - My Birth Matters Consumer Web Page: MyBirthMatters.org provides information to consumers about the overuse of c-sections and encourages women to talk to their care team about having a vaginal birth.

 - Communications Toolkit: Do you provide or pay for maternity care services?
 Are you a maternal health advocate?
 The My Birth Matters Communications Toolkit (ZIP) contains a background document with top-level messaging, newsletter snippets, and sample social media posts, as well as graphics and images for you to use.
 You’ll also find printable posters and brochures for display in medical offices, clinics, and other environments that cater to expectant mothers.
-Available in both English and Spanish in several formats.
+Available in English, Arabic, Chinese, Farsi, Spanish, and Vietnamese in several formats.

 - Description of Methods for Development of Materials: This document (PDF) describes the research methodology that went into developing the My Birth Matters consumer education messaging and communications materials.